Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Using Cutting-Edge GIT
 ----------------------

-We try to ensure that the main line (in the ``master`` branch) always stays functional.
+We try to ensure that the main line (in the ``master`` branch) always stays functional (sorry for the pun).
 Evolutions are to be take place in feature branches.

 This layer, ``Ceylan-WOOPER``, relies (only) on: